Last updated on September 11th, 2023

 My view is that we accept that we cannot know a recovery weight until we're roughly there, after which we proceed in increments.
 As with everything which presents us with uncertainty, we can experiment and review.

 "An important part of the later stages of the process of recovery is to accept that one needs to learn to tolerate uncertainty.
 This is a difficult piece not just for the recovering young person but also for the parent — and in different ways for the clinician.
 It would be wonderful to be able to have something specific and measurable that would tell us when it is safe to back off and let the young person get on with their life – if only."Ivan Eisler, Maudsley's Child and Adolescent Eating Disorders Service, personal communication

-* This topic is beautifully covered by Dr Peebles talking to Laura Collins Lyster-Mensh in podcast Episode 21 'State Not Weight' *
+* The importance of sufficient weight gain is beautifully covered by Dr Peebles talking to Laura Collins Lyster-Mensh in podcast Episode 21 'State Not Weight' *